Shoulder Embolization

 What is Genicular Artery Embolization (GAE)?

-How does it help with frozen shoulder or calcific tendinopathy?
+How does it help with frozen shoulder, calcific tendinopathy, and arthritis?

 In both conditions, extra blood vessels and nerves form around inflamed tissue, making the pain worse and slowing healing.
 Shoulder Embolization blocks these vessels, which reduces inflammation, relieves pain, and helps the shoulder regain motion more naturally over time.